dennisvtang/Keyboard-Firmware/Preonic/docs/README.md

 # My Preonic keymap

 ## How to build

-- Copy "qitbit" folder into wherever QMK MYSY installs "qmk_firmware".
-Default should be in your %USERPROFILE% folder
+- Copy "qitbit" folder into '%USERPROFILE%\qmk_firmware\keyboards\preonic\keymaps' folder.

 - Run the following command in QMK MYSY

     `qmk compile --keyboard preonic/rev3 --keymap qitbit`

-- The compiled keymap by default should be located in "%USERPROFILE%\qmk_firmware\\.build"
+- The resulting compiled keymap should by default be located in "%USERPROFILE%\qmk_firmware\\.build"

 ## Details about this keymap
 - has a dedicated numpad layer under right hand